lindngo/shopping-trends/README.md

 ![image](https://user-images.githubusercontent.com/63205351/231275680-0c5b7302-97da-4f8c-94f6-417b5e0f01ca.png)

 Initially, I used a dendrogram to determine the number of clusters present.
-As seen in the above graph, there are either 3 or 5 clusters.
-In this case, I moved forward with 5 clusters for my analysis.
+As seen in the above graph, there are 3 or 5 clusters.
+Because there could be two choices, I will later determine the optimal number of clusters needed for my analysis.
+In this case, I moved forward with 5 clusters.

 ![image](https://user-images.githubusercontent.com/63205351/231276541-f7f46ce9-620b-4a93-b0de-fd6e2f600653.png)